Grax32/Grax32.github.io/2015/01/ffastinjector-101-is-here-brace-yourself.md

+---
+layout: pages
+permalink: /2015/01/ffastinjector-101-is-here-brace-yourself.html
-Grax Coding: fFastInjector 1.0.1 is here.
+title: fFastInjector 1.0.1 is here.
 Brace yourself!
+---
 fFastInjector 1.0.1 is here! &nbsp;(I skipped the 1.0.0 release since that programs with that version number always seems to have problems.)<br />
 <br />
 <h3>